2005 Houston Astros season

 The 2005 Houston Astros season was the 44th season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 41st as the Astros, 44th in the National League (NL), 12th in the NL Central division, and sixth at Minute Maid Park.
-The Astros entered the season with a 92–70 record, runners-up in the NL Central and 13 games behind the division-champion and NL pennant-winning St. Louis Cardinals.
-Houston qualified for their first-ever Wild Card title; however, their season ended after getting swept in four games by the Chicago White Sox in the 2005 World Series.
+The Astros entered the season with a 92–70 record, having qualified for their first-ever Wild Card title, runners-up in the NL Central, and 13 games behind the division-champion and NL pennant-winning St. Louis Cardinals.
+However, the Astros' season halted after defeat in a classic, 7-game National League Championship Series (NLCS) to the Cardinals.

-On April 5, pitcher Roy Oswalt made his third consecutive Opening Day start for the Astros, who hosted St. Louis, but were defeated, 7–3.
+On April 5, Roy Oswalt made his third consecutive Opening Day start for the Astros, who hosted St. Louis, but were defeated, 7–3.
 In the amateur draft, the Astros' first round selections included left-handed pitcher Brian Bogusevic (24th overall) and outfielder Eli Iorg (38th).
-On June 25, the Astros retired the uniform number of former outfielder Jimmy Wynn With expectations of a deeper postseason run in 2005, Houston initially underperformed, starting at 15–30.
+On June 25, the Astros retired the uniform number 24 worn by former outfielder Jimmy Wynn, the first player in club history to steal 40 bases (1965) and hit 30 home runs (1967) in one season.
+With expectations of a deeper postseason run in 2005, Houston initially underperformed, starting at 15–30.

 Four Astros were selected to the MLB All-Star game, including pitchers Roger Clemens, Brad Lidge, and Oswalt, and third baseman Morgan Ensberg.
 It was the 11th career selection for Clemens, and first for each of Oswalt, Lidge, and Ensberg.
+On September 10, Craig Biggio became the 13th major leaguer to attain 600 doubles.